RachWalm/VolunteerVillage/README.md

 The index page has the same basic heading and footer that is on every page.

 The heading contains a logo, title and the home page and allauth navigation links.
-It also contains a message as to whether the user is logged in (and who they are logged in as) or if they are not logged in.
-This area also has flash messages when they are relevant.
+It also contains a message as to who they are logged in as or if they are not logged in a call to action with sign up and sign in buttons.
+This area also has flash messages in the center when they are relevant.

 The rest of the page is text and images chosen to draw a new user into the idea of volunteering and provide information on what volunteering roles are likely to be available.